TeleCAUm/.github/profile/README.md

 * In order to actually deploy the project, we had to deploy all the servers of the WebRTC architecture (STUN/TURN, signaling server), so it currently only works within the LAN.

 ## Achievement
+* Unlike other screen sharing platforms (Zoom, Google meet), you can see multiple screens at the same time and switch between screens very easily
+* Collaborate by drawing on the other person's screen
+> earned an A+ in Fall 2023 Capstone Design class, Chung-Ang University, South Korea.

 ## Contributing
+> It was made as a short-term project for 2 months, so there are a lot of imperfections.
+However, the idea is good and it works.
+I hope you guys can take a look at this code and build something bigger.
+If you want to contribute, please see each repository :)